 The plot is basically dumped on the viewer within the first half hour.
 After that it just goes all over the place!
 The film’s pacing is also all over the place with action scenes coming out of nowhere and then vanishing to be followed by long minutes of silence as the stills play out on-screen.

 Considering that it was made in 1967 (when voice acting was nowhere near where it is today), and that it is essentially just comic book panels filmed and cut together to sound, Band of Ninja remains a solid enough film, despite its flaws.

 This is more of an interesting watch than an classically entertaining one.

 Why have these titles become under-appreciated and obscure anime?

-I think it’s the changing times.
-At one point these series were super popular (or else they wouldn’t have been made at all) but as time went on that popularity faded away.
-As more and more anime titles continue to come out with better animation, compelling stories with plot twists galore, and just an overall higher production value, these series and many others like them have kind of disappeared for the most part.
+At one point these series were super popular (or else they wouldn’t have been made at all).
+As time went on, however, that popularity faded away.
+Every year more anime titles continue to come out with better animation, compelling stories with plot twists galore, and just an overall higher production value.
+These series and many others like them have kind of disappeared for the most part.

-Anyways, there you have it, ten under-appreciated and/or obscure anime that don’t get nearly enough love!
+Anyways, there you have it, fifteen under-appreciated and/or obscure anime that don’t get nearly enough love!
 Maybe you’ll give them the love they deserve <3